Best Cheap Home Insurance in Florida (2025)

 You can also get a discount when you sign up for an optional wind mitigation inspection.
 Keep in mind that you may have to pay for an inspection and you only get a discount if you pass.

-Check with your homeowners insurance company to see if they offer any other discounts you may qualify for.
+Lastly, check with your homeowners insurance company to see if it offers any other discounts you may qualify for.
 Some companies offer discounts for retirees and people who work from home.

 Frequently asked questions